bindi-nagda/megatron/README.md

 * Edit `batch_job.sh` to set the desired name for your results directory.
 This is where logs and model outputs will be saved.
 * Update paths in `run_job.std` to match your directory locations.
-* Specify which GPU nodes you want to use for training in `run_job.std`.
+* Specify which GPU nodes you want to use for training in `run_job.std` by modifying the #SBATCH --partition and #SBATCH --partition fields.

 ### 2. Run Training